Frequently Asked Questions for Complainants

 I'm concerned about retaliation.
 What can I do to protect myself or report retaliation?

-If you feel threatened in any way during the process, please contact the University Police Department at 409.740.4545.
-You may also file a report with the Office of Community Standards.
-The Student Conduct Code prohibits any verbal or physical intimidation or retaliation against any participant in the investigation and/or conduct process (see Abuse of Student Conduct Process in Student Rule 24.4.23), and may result in charges if any individual retaliates against you.
+If you feel threatened in any way during the process, please contact the University Police Department at 979.845.2345.
+You may also file a report with the Student Conduct Office.
+The Student Conduct Code prohibits any verbal or physical intimidation or retaliation against any participant in the investigation and/or conduct process (see Abuse of Student Conduct Process in Student Rule 24), and may result in charges if any individual retaliates against you.

 What campus and community resources are available to me as a complainant?